Lighthouse, Dee Why: Transport

 Lighthouse has bus connections to the Sydney CBD, Lower North Shore and the Northern Beaches, as well as local surrounding suburbs.
-All routes are operated by Keolis Downer Northern Beaches including the B-Line.
+All routes are operated by Keolis Northern Beaches including the B-Line.
 There is no railway station at Dee Why; the nearest station is located at Chatswood.

 Lighthouse also has a multi level car park with 700+ spaces.

 History

 The site on which Lighthouse now stands was originally an outdoor shopping centre developed by Westfield Group in 1963.
 The centre was known as Dee Why Square and featured McDowells (later Waltons in 1972), Coles New World and 16 stores.
 It was one of the eight centres developed by the Westfield Group around this time with the others located at Yagoona, Eastwood, Baulkham Hills, Maroubra, Sutherland, Blacktown and Hornsby.
-Only Hornsby remained owned by Westfield Group (now Scentre Group) today.
+Only Hornsby remains owned by Westfield Group (now Scentre Group) today.

 Since its opening in 1963, the centre had struggled to compete with nearby Warringah Mall and ownership was transferred from Westfield Group to Vumbaca Brothers Ltd.

 In 1972 the McDowells store was taken over by Waltons and Coles New World was taken over by Franklins in 1985.
 In 1995 the former Venture store (which took over Waltons in 1987) became an arcade with 7 stores and Spotlight on the first floor of the former Venture.
 The second level remained vacant and was used for storage.
 By early 2000s, Franklins closed down with the space turned into an arcade with shops.

 In 2005 Brookfield Multiplex acquired 50% ownership of Dee Why Square.

 Towards the end of the centre's life, the building was run down and was almost a dead mall.
 The centre was renamed Dee Why Town Centre in 2010 and had around 24 stores including Lincraft (which took over Spotlight in 2010).